 2. Lavender

-Lavender is one of the best flowers for garden pests because it helps keep many harmful insects and related pests away.
-It repels flies, rodents, fleas, mosquitoes, no-see-ums, caterpillars, scorpions, and moths.
+Lavender is one of the best flowers for deterring garden pests because it may help keep many harmful insects away.
+Its fragrance may help deter flies, fleas, no-see-ums, moths, and certain other insects.

 Moreover, lavender adds a splash of color to your garden and a relaxing fragrance to your home.

-In addition to growing it in your garden bed or pot, you can tie small bundles of the herb over doorways and near windows to help keep pests out of the house.
+You can grow it in your garden bed or pot.
+In addition, tie small bundles of the herb over doorways and near windows.
+This helps to keep pests out of the house.

 Order lavender seeds online.